 - Gravestone doji indicate that buyers initially pushed prices higher, but sellers took back control and drove them back down again

-- In a dragonfly doji, the opposite occurred – sellers drove the market down, then buyers took over and brought it back up again
+- In a dragonfly doji, the opposite occured – sellers drove the market down, then buyers took over and brought it back up again

 The doji is a single-session pattern, which means it is only comprised of one candlestick.
 However, they become much more useful when taken as part of a wider context.